bndnio/concurrency-mini-problems/README.md

 ### Relevance

-The H2O problem may intially seem strange, until one realizes it is an anlogy for asynchronous systems which must synchronize.
+The H2O problem may initially seem strange, until one realizes it is an analogy for asynchronous systems which must synchronize.
-The two H atoms waiting to join the O atom, and then proceeding at the same time represents asynchronous functions which wait on eachother before exchanging data to complete the task together.
+The two H atoms waiting to join the O atom, and then proceeding at the same time represents asynchronous functions which wait on each-other before exchanging data to complete the task together.
 An example of this could show up in data pipelines.
 Where at a stage multiple asynchronous handlers are dispatched to retrieve some